Exciting and innovative curriculum

 Much thought and attention has gone into creating a timetable that complements our curriculum.
 There are 35 teaching periods in the week, each of 45 minutes, but unlike many schools our timetable is spread over two weeks.
 This system accommodates double periods of 90 minutes for some subjects, allowing pupils to really immerse themselves in their subjects.

-In Year 8, Maths and French are taught in ability bands.
+From Year 8 Mathematics is taught in ability bands.

-In Years 10 and 11 our pupils study a minimum of 9 GCSE courses though many take 10 or 11.
-The core subjects include English and English Literature, Mathematics, Biology, Chemistry, Physics, a Modern Language and a World Perspectives course.
-Optional subjects are chosen from French, German, Spanish, Mandarin, Latin, Greek, History, Geography, Computer Science, Religious Studies, Drama, Design, Art and Music.
+In Years 10 and 11 our pupils study 10 GCSE courses.
+The core subjects include English and English Literature, Mathematics, two of the sciences (Biology, Chemistry and Physics), a Modern Language and an internally assessed World Perspectives course.
+Optional GCSE subjects are chosen from Biology/Chemistry/Physics, French, German, Spanish, Mandarin, Latin, Greek, History, Geography, Computer Science, Religious Studies, Drama, Design, Art and Music.
 Most subjects will follow the International GCSE course, which offers a broad and thorough foundation for A Level.

 In the Sixth Form the range of subjects we offer is wide, embracing all the core subjects along with choices such as the Extended Project, History of Art, Politics, Philosophy, Greek, Economics, Classical Civilisation and Photography.
 We encourage students to take on the Extended Project as a chance for them to stretch their intellectual wings and develop skills in research, independent study and academic essay writing.
 It is a popular option and is positively viewed by universities.